Using GPC with Google's Android CLI

 # Android skills (from Google)

-npx skills add android/official-skills
+android skills add --all

 # GPC skills (for the publishing half)